Tampa Bay Lightning Betting Odds 2022

 Tampa Bay Lightning Betting Odds

 The Tampa Bay Lightning competes in the NHL’s Atlantic Division, along with their in-state rivals, the Florida Panthers, the Boston Bruins, Buffalo Sabres, Detroit Red Wings, Montreal Canadiens, Ottawa Senators, and Toronto Maple Leafs.
-The Lightning has won 22 of 32 playoff series in franchise history and have finished in the top 10 of the regular season standings every year since 2017.
+The Lightning has finished in the top 10 of the regular season standings every year since 2017.
 In the 2021 season, they were the betting favorite nearly every night.

 How to Read Lightning Betting Lines